essex-lab/ProtoMS/doc/.man/protoms.rst

 corresponds to a simulation which will run at three different temperature windows in parallel, and will attempt swaps between the conformations of different temperature windows each 20 moves.

-The temperature replica-exchange command can be used in conjuction with the ``lambdare`` command, see below, to add temperature ladders to different values of :math:`\lambda`.
+The temperature replica-exchange command can be used in conjunction with the ``lambdare`` command, see below, to add temperature ladders to different values of :math:`\lambda`.

 .. index::
   single: solutetempering